PANA Testifies Before House Committee on CAA Legislation

 There is no meaningful research data concerning CAA anesthesia safety.
 Because CAAs must be directly supervised by an anesthesiologist, the provider redundancy of the CAA/anesthesiologist team is one of the costliest anesthesia delivery models.
 That also greatly limits their utilization in rural and underserved communities where anesthesiologists don’t practice.

 The Pennsylvania Department of State also testified and opposed the licensing standards, noting that the agency “views creating another licensure class for professionals who are already nationally credentialed as repetitive and unnecessary.”
 The department also made clear that “CAAs would appear to fall within the definition of technician.
-While the practice acts and board regulations do not prohibit CAAs from practicing in the Commonwealth, the Department of State and State Board of Medicine do not have the authority to regulate hospitals and other health care facilities.
+While the practice acts and board regulations do not prohibit CAAs from practicing in the Commonwealth, the Department of State and the State Board of Medicine do not have the authority to regulate hospitals and other health care facilities.
 That authority falls under the Department of Health, in the Health Care Facilities Act.

 A representative from the Hospital and Health System Association of Pennsylvania (HAP) also testified.
 Although HAP did not oppose the legislation, the organization did call for allowing CRNAs to practice to the fullest extent of their education and training to increase the number of qualified anesthesia providers in Pennsylvania.